After several frustrating exchanges with her bank, Kersten was able to get a loan extension by making a good-faith payment on them.

 For-profit universities produce the most indebted college dropouts – accounting for 23 percent — but only 10 percent of college students in the country attend these universities.

-Opponents of for-profit universities, like the liberal-leaning youth advocacy group Young Invincibles, say many of these institutions leave students with loans they can’t pay back.
+Opponents of for-profit universities that overcharge students, like the liberal-leaning youth advocacy group Young Invincibles, say many of these institutions leave students with loans they can’t pay back.
 In December 2017, U.S. Secretary of Education Betsy DeVos faced criticism for significantly rolling back loan forgiveness rates for students holding debt from fraudulent for-profit university programs, such as ITT Technical Institute and American Career Institute.

 “The Department of Education under Secretary DeVos has routinely shaped policy to benefit institutions and businesses that profit off of students and borrowers,” Erin Steva, the midwest director of Young Invincibles, said in a press release.